 Shasta Daisy (Leucanthemum x superbum) is a popular flowering plant known for its bright white petals and yellow center.
-These hardy plants are native to North America and can be grown in various locations, including pots and planters.
+These hardy plants were developed in Northern California and can be grown in various locations, including pots and planters.
 Shasta Daisies can thrive on a patio, balcony, garden, or even in an entryway or deck.
 They are a good choice for pots or planters because they are low maintenance and can withstand hot summer temperatures.
 However, they require special care, such as regular watering and fertilizing, to ensure they remain healthy and produce beautiful flowers.
-Shasta Daisies are also suitable for hanging baskets, as long as the baskets have adequate drainage and the plants are not allowed to dry out.
+Shasta Daisies are also suitable for large above-ground planters, as long as the planter soil has adequate drainage and the plants are not allowed to dry out.

 Planting Shasta Daisy in Pots